Principles Of Good Typography

 Misconceptions about size

 Consider these 4 simple steps the next time you’re laying out text, and your message will at least be communicated in a clear way.
 While typography may not be interesting to everyone, understanding the basics are important to making your content work engaging.
-And no matter how well designed something is, badly written content is still bad content.
+And no matter how well designed something is, the badly written content is still bad content.